 }

 Initialization and updating of the spawners is handled by the owning building component.
-You might have noticed that StartWalker on the destination walker is not called here.
-While that would be the easier thing to do we’ll move that responsibility out into a manager for the sake of this example.
+Finding a path for the destination walker could be done directly in the component but we’ll move it out into a custom manager which we will create in the next chapter.

 Manager